 (4) Neither a motion to recess nor a motion to amend a pending motion to recess shall be debatable.

-(c)(1) A committee chairperson may, without vote, recess a hearing or roundtable and reconvene the hearing or roundtable at a future time, day, or place.
+(c)(1) A committee chairperson may, without a vote, recess a hearing or roundtable and reconvene the hearing or roundtable at a future time, day, or place.

 (2) If a hearing or roundtable is recessed without specifying the future time, day, or place for the hearing or roundtable, the chairperson of that committee shall circulate notice of the new time, day, or place in accordance with Rule 283.